Jeremiah Briscoe

-Jeremiah Briscoe (born August 15, 1993) is an American former professional football quarterback.
-He played college football at Sam Houston State, where he was a two-time winner of the Walter Payton Award.
-He played for the Edmonton Eskimos of the Canadian Football League (CFL).
+Jeremiah Briscoe (born August 15, 1993) is an American former professional football player who was a quarterback for the Edmonton Eskimos of the Canadian Football League (CFL).
+He played college football for the Sam Houston State Bearkats, winning the Walter Payton Award twice.

 Early life

 Originally a three-year letterer at Second Baptist, Briscoe played wide receiver as a sophomore and caught 51 passes for 792 yards and five touchdowns, while playing backup quarterback and throwing for 3 touchdowns.
 He became the quarterback as a junior passed for 2,358 yards and 23 touchdowns on zero interceptions.
 Jeremiah transferred to Stratford for his senior year and threw for 1,863 yards and 12 touchdowns on only 3 interceptions, also running for 6 more rushing touchdowns as a senior.
 Moreso than football, Briscoe actually preferred baseball to football and had a 2.48 ERA with 55 strikeouts in 48 innings pitched.

 Considered a three-star recruit by 247sports, Briscoe chose a full-ride scholarship to the University of Alabama at Birmingham over offers from Baylor, Boise State, Lamar, Sam Houston State, Stephen F Austin, Wyoming, and preferred walk-on's from Texas A&M and Ole Miss.
 He was also recruited by UAB to play baseball, and sought baseball recruitment from Stephen F Austin, Texas A&M, and Baylor.